Skip to content

 return { total: input.values.reduce((sum, value) => sum + value, 0) }

 Packaged actions contain a dagu-action.yaml manifest and a DAG entrypoint.
 Dagu resolves the ref, validates the input, runs the action workflow as a sub-DAG, and exposes the action outputs as JSON.
-See Dagu Actions for the full section and Execution Model for package layout, reference formats, output validation, and distributed worker behavior.
+For details, see Dagu Actions and Action Package Execution.

 Guide Sections